 One way to scale to handle larger workloads without adding additional staff members is to automate mobile application security testing.
 Larger teams that struggle to cope with a hefty testing backlog and pressure from the organization to go faster should deploy automated mobile appsec testing tools in the SDLC toolchain to gain speed and coverage.
 This frees security analysts up to focus the bulk of their time on areas that require more in-depth manual analysis and to train and advise developers.

 Synchronize with DevOps

 When you launch a mobile app security testing program, it’s imperative to establish buy-in and cross-team collaboration with DevOps.
-Begin by reminding developers, the DevOps team and yourself that you’re all on the same team in pursuit of the same business goals.
-The apps the team develops generate revenue, increase the organization’s productivity, and contribute to business objectives in any number of ways.
-The security team contributes by protecting these valuable assets and eliminating mobile app security risks that can cost the business millions.
+Begin by reminding developers, the DevOps team and yourself that you’re all on the same team in pursuit of the same organization goals.
+The apps the team develops generate revenue, increase the organization’s productivity, and contribute to organization objectives in any number of ways.
+The security team contributes by protecting these valuable assets and eliminating mobile app security risks that can cost the organization millions.

 Smart tactics include training developers about app security and assigning devs to perform code audits to help hone their craft.
 Look for security testing tools that provide remediation details and test early and often.